Have you ever booked an international trip only 8 hours in advance? I have! It’s kind of a funny story.

 I’d never flown with Aer Lingus before, but they turned out to be a decent airline.
 We were seated behind the bulkhead, which was both a good and bad thing – good because we got extra legroom, and bad because we had an infant seated beside us who managed to throw her teddy, shoes, and pacifier on top of me during the first 2 hours of the flight.
 I was grateful that she fell asleep for the remainder.

 On arrival, we took a taxi to our hotel only to discover that the booking had been cancelled without my knowing.
 This was the last thing I wanted to deal with after only 2 hours sleep on the red-eye from New York.
-After a few minutes of angry conversation with the receptionist, I gave up and managed to find a different, though slightly more expensive, apartment nearby which would take us for the next 8 nights.
+After a few minutes of angry conversation with the receptionist, I gave up and managed to find a different, though slightly more expensive apartment hotel nearby which would take us for the next 8 nights.

 On Friday morning we made our way to the US embassy in Dublin for our visa appointment, which is always an odd experience.
 We weren’t overly nervous about it being the third time that we’d gone through the process, but anyone who is doing it for the first time might find it intimidating.